-This pin does not contain a clamp diode to V{DD} and should not be driven above V{DD} .
-The voltage measured on the internally-pulled-up \overline{RESET} pin is not pulled to V{DD} .
-The internal gates connected to this pin are pulled to V{DD} .
-If the \overline{RESET} pin is required to drive to a V{DD} level, use an external pullup.

-In EMC-sensitive applications, use an external RC filter on \overline{RESET} .
-See Figure 2-3 for an example.
+- This pin does not contain a clamp diode to V{DD} and should not be driven above V{DD}. - The voltage measured on the internally pulled up RESET pin will not be pulled to V{DD}.
+The internal gates connected to this pin are pulled to V{DD}.
+If the RESET pin is required to drive to a V{DD} level, an external pullup should be used. - In EMC-sensitive applications, an external RC filter is recommended on the RESET.
+See Figure 2-4 for an example.